benmccormick/benmccormick.github.io/src/pages/posts/2017/jest-matchers/jest-matchers-1.md

 ### Part 2 Coming Soon

-There's a lot to cover here, so check back next week for part 2 of this post, with contains matchers, async matchers, snapshot matchers, function matchers, meta matchers, and a few extra tricks for using matchers.
+There's a lot to cover here, so check back soon for part 2 of this post, with contains matchers, async matchers, snapshot matchers, function matchers, meta matchers, and a few extra tricks for using matchers.